Rad1antC0d3/Acronym-Words/README.md

 In this example, the script takes the sentence "Natural Language Processing" and generates the acronym "NLP" by taking the initial letters of each word.

-## License

-This script is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author